 Our speaker for the May 7 meeting will feature Marsha Watts Foreman, our DNA guru with experience at making practical use of DNA testing in her research, will further expand our understanding of the subject with a follow-up program on the different types of testing available and how to select the most useful type for you, explaining what to do with your test results once you have them.

 The next meeting will also give us a chance to pay our dues for the 2016 Society year, so if you didn't turn in your check at the last meeting, please remember to bring it with you on April 2.
 At that rate, it's still a great bargain!
 (It breaks down to $1.25 per meeting, and for that, you get monthly meetings featuring programs of interest to genealogists, enjoyable refreshments, and the fellowship of other researchers.)

-It's hard to believe another year has come and (almost) gone.
-We can't do anything to slow down the hands of the clock, but we can come together to celebrate the past year and observe the changing of the guard in style.
 Don't forget--our members are our greatest asset.
-We thank every one of you who serves the Society, either in a leadersip role or a support role.
-Please keep up the good work.
+We thank every one of you who serves or has served AlaBenton, in either a leadership role or a support role.
+Please keep up the good work!

 Keep supporting your local Society, your local library, and especially the Alabama Room!